-And so now it is over to you.
+So it is now over to you.
 Please tell us what you think and if you can help deliver any of the actions.
-We will shortly be sending out a questionnaire to interested groups and an online survey.
-So please do take part and find out how you can get involved.
+We will shortly be sending out a questionnaire to interested groups and an online survey will be posted on the Sheffield City Council website.
+Please do take part and find out how you can get involved.